anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 ## Marker zooming

 The Maps can be initially scaled to the center value based on the marker distance.
-This can be achieved by setting the `ShouldZoomInitially` property in `MapsZoomSettings` as "**true**".
+This can be achieved by setting the `ShouldZoomInitially` property in `MapsZoomSettings` as **true**.

 {% aspTab template="maps/markers/marker-zoom", sourceFiles="marker-zoom.cs" %}